BorisJung/BorisJung.github.io/HM7044_repair.md

 In another test remote functionality via RS-232 was confirmed succesfully.

-- current meter only reads 0s in normal use state
-- current limit value is displayed correctly
-- other functionality seems to be ok

-### Notes

 **Fault details:**
 - current meter shows 0.0 A during normal state
 - current meter shows current limit value during setup and when in limiting state
+- other functionality seems to be ok

+### Notes

 -> There must be a switch for switching between saved limit value and momentary sense reading value!